jozemario/app-ephemeral-env/README.md

 ### 4. Local Development

-Once the PR is created, you can develop locally:
+Once the PR is created, you can develop locally :

 ```bash
 # Login to container registry (if using private registry)